-HAMR drives will let manufacturers increase areal density in time to harness an upcoming wave of data.
-If the price is right, this will secure a place for HDD in hyperscale data centers for a long time to come.
+HAMR drives let manufacturers ramp up areal density, helping HDDs to maintain the cost advantage over SSDs.
+If the price is right, HAMR will secure a place for HDD in hyperscale data centers for a long time to come.

-Thankfully, there’s a change on the horizon: the arrival of the much-anticipated HAMR drives.
+Thankfully, change is afoot: the arrival of the much-anticipated HAMR drives.
 HAMR (Heat Assisted Magnetic Recording) increases areal density by applying short bursts of heat during the write process.
-This new technique will allow manufacturers to hit new capacity milestones, while making lower-cap drives cheaper.
+This technique allows manufacturers to hit new capacity milestones.
 However, the future of HDD depends not just on an increase in density, but a continued decrease in $/TB.
-If manufacturers can keep prices down in the long run, hyperscalers will have a strong reason to prefer HDD over flash for storing data at scale.
+If manufacturers can keep prices down in the long run, hyperscalers will continue to have a strong reason to prefer HDD over flash for storing data at scale.

 Magnetic Recording In A Nutshell